 config fmupdate fwm-setting

-(fwm-setting)# set skip-disk-check enable
+(fwm-setting)# set check-fgt-disk disable

 The default setting is

-disable, which will check the FortiGate disk before upgrading FortiOS.
+enable, which will check the FortiGate disk before upgrading FortiOS.

 The following diagnose commands are also available for